 The TSh2B-32P has two levels of zoom: 3.5x and 7x.
 You can use the mouse scroll wheel to switch between these.

-Above: Using the stadia reticle to estimate the range to an M60A3.
-The measurement shown here would underestimate the range since, at nearly 3.3 meters, the tank is too tall for the reticle's intended target height of 2.7 meters.
+Above: Using the stadia reticle to estimate the range to an M60A3 at 1300 meters distance.
+The measurement shown here lines up with the turret roof since, at nearly 3.3 meters, the tank is too tall for the reticle's intended target height of 2.7 meters.

 Given the time-consuming nature of ranging targets with the stadia reticle, as well as the massive potential for error in the measurement, it is recommended to use battlefield landmarks and tactical map knowledge to judge range when crewing a T-55A.
 Of course, this becomes much less of a concern when using subcaliber ammunition types such as APFSDS, as their ballistic drop is much more forgiving.